Azure-Samples/container-service-python-manage/README.md

 The simple example uses the `deployers.container_deployer.ContainerDeployer` class and the top-level helper classes in the `deployers.helpers` package.

-The advanced example, which adds Azure Container Registry support, uses the `deployers.acr_container_deployer.ACRContainerDeployer` class and the helpers in `deployers.helpers.advanced` as well as those from one level up.
+The advanced example using `--use-acr`, which adds Azure Container Registry support, uses the `deployers.acr_container_deployer.ACRContainerDeployer` class and the helpers in `deployers.helpers.advanced` as well as those from one level up.